Patient record requests

 USB (digital copy of record/radiology and scans) $10.00 per USB

-All other external costs associated with retrieving, handling, processing and posting your request: an estimation will be provided after receiving your application and a deposit may be payable before proceeding.
+There are costs associated with retrieving, handling, processing and posting your request.
+An estimation of these costs will be provided after we receive your application.
+A deposit may be payable before proceeding.

-The standard FOI application fee is only waived for applicants who can provide a photocopy of their Social Security card (i.e Pension or Healthcare card).
-This is not applicable for Time of Birth requests.
+The standard FOI application fee is only waived for applicants who can provide a copy of their Concession card (i.e Pension or Healthcare card).
+Please note: the fee is not waived for Time of Birth requests.

 Following the requirements of the FOI Act, requests will receive attention as soon as possible but not later than 30 days upon acceptance of a valid application.
-In some cases, this time may be extended.
-Complete the online Freedom of Information application form.
+In some cases, this time may be extended (eg if we require you to pay a deposit or if we need to consult with third parties as part of your request.
+If the time is extended, we will inform you of this and provide you with a new due date.

 For several decades, the Royal Women's Hospital operated as an adoption agency.